 A decade ago in a town of eight thousand people two hours away from St. Louis lived a class clown named Logan McNeil.
 Logan always talked.
 Logan always entertained.
 Whether by photo bomb or family portrait, he loved getting his picture taken.
 “Never.
-I never thought those characteristics would lead to modeling.”
+I never thought those characteristics would lead to becoming a male model.”

 But his sister did.
 While Logan prepared for college and mapped out steps toward the workplace, his sister talked to scouts.
 One day, his family drove him to St. Louis to “go shopping.”
 They turned and said, “Here’s the deal, Logan.
 We’re taking you to get pictures taken.”
 The photographer told him he had what it takes and they sent photos off to people in New York.